elBukkit/MagicPlugin/Magic/MIGRATION.md

    - track: if true, wand will be tracked when dropped on the ground
    - immortal: if true, dropped wands will not be allowed to despawn
    - invulnerable: if true, dropped wands cannot be destroyed
+ - The Magic.commands.wand.create permission is now used for the /wand create command, not required for /wand

 ## 6.5